List of NASCAR tracks: Paved short tracks

-Dirt oval tracks
+Dirt short tracks

-Tracks used one time for NASCAR event
+Tracks used one time for NASCAR championship event

-The following table shows all tracks that had only one single event in NASCAR and were not visited again.
+The following table shows all tracks that had only one single points paying event in NASCAR (Cup, Xfinity, Trucks) and were not visited again.
 Some racetracks are temporary and were built on airfields or fairgrounds or in stadiums.

 Other tracks used by NASCAR

-This table includes tracks used by NASCAR solely for exhibition races or other special events that were not part of any regular NASCAR season.
+This table includes tracks used by NASCAR solely for exhibition races, non-points races or other special events that were not part of any regular NASCAR season.